osu-uwrt/riptide_autonomy/src/riptide_autonomy/assistant/templates/templates.md

   - <3>: the name of the parent class.
 - node_src_template:
   - <1>: the name of the class/file
+  - <2>: The type of the class/file, lowercased
 - autonomy_header_template:
   - <1>: the #include's for all autonomy header files
 - node_registrator_template: